BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 > `qux`       | The qux argument.
 >

 Defaults Configuration
 ======================

 The `openscad_decsgen` script looks for an `.openscad_docsgen_rc` file in the source code directory it is run in.
-In that file, you can give a few defaults for what files will be processed, and where to save the generated markdown documentation.
+In that file, you can give a few defaults for what files will be processed, and where to save the generated documentation.

+---

+To specify what directory to write the output documentation to, you can use the DocsDirectory block:

+    DocsDirectory: wiki_dir

+---

+To specify what target profile to output for, use the TargetProfile block.
+You must specify either `wiki` or `githubwiki` as the value:

+    TargetProfile: githubwiki

+---

+To specify what the project name is, use the ProjectName block, like this:

+    ProjectName: My Project Name

+---

+To specify what types of files will be generated, you can use the GenerateDocs block.
+You give it a comma separated list of docs file types like this:

+    GenerateDocs: Files, ToC, Index, Topics, CheatSheet, Sidebar

+Where the valid docs file types are as follows:

+- `Files`: Generate a documentation file for each .scad input file.
+Generates Images.
+- `ToC`: Generate a project-wide Table of Contents file.
+- `Index`: Generate an alphabetically sorted function/module/constants index file.
+- `Topics`: Generate an index file of topics, sorted alphabetically.
+- `CheatSheet`: Generate a CheatSheet summary of function/module Usages.
+- `Cheat`: The same as `CheatSheet`.
+- `Sidebar`: Generate a \_Sidebar index of files.

+---

 To ignore specific files, to prevent generating documentation for them, you can use the IgnoreFiles block.
 Note that the commentline prefix is not needed in the configuration file:

     IgnoreFiles:
       ignored1.scad
       ignored2.scad
+      tmp_*.scad

+---

 To prioritize the ordering of files when generating the Table of Contents and other indices, you can use the PrioritizeFiles block:

     PrioritizeFiles:
       file1.scad
       file2.scad

-To specify what directory to write the markdown output documentation to, you can use the DocsDirectory block:

-    DocsDirectory: wiki_dir
+---

 You can also use the DefineHeader block in the config file to make custom block headers:

-    DefineHeader(Text): Returns
+    DefineHeader(Text;ItemOnly): Returns
     DefineHeader(BulletList): Side Effects
-    DefineHeader(Table:^Anchor Name|Position): Extra Anchors
+    DefineHeader(Table;Headers=^Anchor Name|Position): Extra Anchors